Automattic/jetpack/readme.txt

 == Changelog ==

-= 8.2.0.1 =
+= 8.2.1 =

-* Release date: February 14, 2020
+* Release date: February 17, 2020

 **Bug fixes**

-* Synchronization: address missing function within Full Sync needed for sync/close endpoint.
+* Synchronization: address issues that would cause delayed synchronization of your posts to WordPress.com.

 = 8.2 =